Collaborating With Engineers to Build a Topic Selection Modal

 Updating Our Design System

 When I was working on this project I created a new flat search component.
-I designed and documented relevant states for this component and added it to our Material Design System.
+I designed and documented relevant states for this component and added it to our design system.
 I also created a button-enabled search component and added to our system library for future use.
 This documentation is shown above.

-This modal has been shipped to our Development team in Gurgaon, India.
+This modal has been added to our next release.
 It will be added to our platform and released when we launch our Global News page.

 Thanks to Mike Moore for working with me to build this modal.
 I wouldn’t have been able to design this component without the critique, code, wireframes, and feedback from my friend Mike.
-Mike is a Platform Manager at Mercer (and a design unicorn.)
+Mike is a Platform Manager at Mercer.
 You can read more about him at his LinkedIn profile.

-Thanks also goes to my manager, Barb Fiorillo, my team, and our development team in India for all the hard work they do.
+Thanks also goes to my manager, Barb Fiorillo, my team, and our Engineering team in India for all the hard work they do.

 About the Author

-Michael Walker is a UI/UX Designer at Mercer.
+Michael Walker is a Product Designer at Mercer.
 He lives and works in New York City.
 You can read more about him and get in touch via his LinkedIn profile.